-234 MR IMAGING PROCEDURES
+MR IMAGING PROCEDURES

-(4 credits) Provides instruction on scan procedures related to the all body systems and regions typically evaluated with MRI.
+Provides instruction on scan procedures related to the all body systems and regions typically evaluated with MRI.
 Emphasis is placed on patient set-up, scan parameters, methods of data acquisition and contrast administration.
 Anatomical structures and the plane that best demonstrates anatomy are discussed as well as signal characteristics of normal and abnormal structures.
 The variations in imaging parameters for specific body regions and the resultant effect on signal characteristics are discussed.
 Evaluation criteria for determining the quality of images is reviewed.
 Finally, students will research industry periodicals and other sources to present contemporary ideas and practices from the MRI field.
-Corequisite: AMI 100, AMI 110, AMI 120.